 Targeted OSI Layers: Network Layer

 Target Functional Services

 Any type of active probing that involves non-standard packet headers requires the use of raw sockets, which is not available on particular operating systems (Microsoft Windows XP SP 2, for example).
 Raw socket manipulation on Unix/Linux requires root privileges.
-Installing a listener on the network requires access to at least one host, and the privileges to interface with the network interface card.

 [R.312.1] [REF-20] Stuart McClure, Joel Scambray and George Kurtz.
 "Hacking Exposed: Network Security Secrets & Solutions".
 Chapter 2: Scanning, pg.
 56. 6th Edition.
 McGraw Hill.
 2009.

 [R.312.2] [REF-21] Defense Advanced Research Projects Agency Information Processing Techniques Office and Information Sciences Institute University of Southern California.
 "RFC793 - Transmission Control Protocol".
 Defense Advanced Research Projects Agency (DARPA).
 September 1981. <http://www.faqs.org/rfcs/rfc793.html>.

 [R.312.3] [REF-22] Gordon "Fyodor" Lyon.
 "Nmap Network Scanning: The Official Nmap Project Guide to Network Discovery and Security Scanning".
 Chapter 8.
 Remote OS Detection.
 3rd "Zero Day" Edition,.
 Insecure.com LLC.
 2008.

 More information is available — Please select a different filter.